notjj1234/notjj1234/README.md

 ### 🎸 A Bit More About Me
 - I love music, and I’m part of a small rock band 🎶
 - I'm passionate about building things that solve real-world problems
-- Based in 神奈川県 (Kawasaki), and open to remote work or creative collabs
+- I live in Kawasaki City Japan.

 ### 📫 Reach Out
 Feel free to DM me on GitHub or connect via email: **orallojohnjames@gmail.com**